Kirk Smeaton is the most southerly village in the County of North Yorkshire and a gateway to Brockadale Nature Reserve

 Kirk Smeaton Parish Council

-To foster the social, economic and environmental welfare of the Kirk Smeaton Parish and to contribute to a sustainable and inclusive community
+To foster the social, economic and environmental welfare of the Kirk Smeaton Parish and to contribute to a sustainable, safe and inclusive community

 Response by the Parish Council to North Yorkshire County Council regarding Went Valley Aggregates' Planning Application

 The full report from the Parish Council can be found here

 This website is owned and managed by Kirk Smeaton Parish Council

 This is a source of community, local and statutory information as well as being a portal for the Parish Council to communicate with residents and vice versa